PM inaugurates Saryu canal project in UP, exhorts farmers to consider natural farming | Headlines

 ''When I started from Delhi, I was waiting for someone to say that he had cut the ribbon of this project and started this scheme.
 This is the habit of some people, maybe in their childhood they had cut its ribbon,'' he said, without taking any names.

-''For some people cutting ribbon is the priority while for us completing schemes in time is the priority.
-In 2014 when I came to power, I was amazed to see that 99 irrigation projects were lying (incomplete) for decades in the country,'' he said.
+''For some people cutting ribbon is the priority while for us completing schemes in time is the priority,'' he said.

+The SP chief who was at the helm before the BJP government took over in 2017 has been criticising the Yogi government for claiming credit for the works done by his government.

+In a tweet after PM Modi inaugurated the Saryu project in Balrampur, Yadav said, ''There are basically two types of people in the world, some who really work and some who appropriate others' work.'' ''This is the difference between the government of the SP and today's 'kainchijivi' (ribbon cutting) government.
+That's why in the 2022 elections, the BJP is going to be completely wiped out,'' Yadav said in another tweet.

 ''Every single rupee of your hard-earned money should have been properly used in time.
 Those who didn't do this aren't they your 'gunehgar' (sinner)?
 Will you not punish them?
-The country has to pay 100 times more the price due to the laxity of previous governments,'' he said.
+The country has to pay 100 times more the price due to the laxity of previous governments,'' he said, adding ''we have done more work in the Saryu canal project than what has been done in five decades.''
+He also said that his government is realising decades-old dreams through the Ken-Betwa link project approved by the union cabinet, on which Rs 45,000 crore will be spent for ending water scarcity of Bundelkhand.

+Stressing his government's commitment for the welfare of farmers, he said after independence this is the first government which is taking care of small farmers by connecting them with government benefits.

+The PM Kisan Samman Nidhi, alternative income streams in fishery, dairy and bee culture and opportunities in ethanol are some of the steps being taken.
+In the last four and half years, ethanol worth Rs 12,000 crore has been purchased from Uttar Pradesh itself, the prime minister said.

 Paying tributes to Chief of Defence Staff Gen Bipin Rawat who died in a helicopter crash in Tamil Nadu along with his wife and 11 other personnel, Modi said his demise is a great loss to the nation.

 ''The death of India's first Chief of Defence Staff is a huge loss for every patriot of the country.
-The entire country witnessed General Rawat's efforts in making the forces 'atmanirbhar' (self-reliant),'' he said and prayed for early recovery of the lone survivor of the helicopter crash, IAF Group Captain Varun Singh who was born in Deoria in Uttar Pradesh.
+The entire country witnessed General Rawat's efforts in making the forces 'atmanirbhar' (self-reliant),'' he said and prayed for early recovery of the lone survivor, IAF Group Captain Varun Singh who was born in Deoria in Uttar Pradesh.

-''Even while bearing this pain, the country will not pause, we will work harder to face the challenges from both inside and outside the country,'' the prime minister said.
+''Even while bearing this pain, the country will not pause, we will work harder to face the challenges from both inside and outside the country,'' he said.

 In the beginning of his speech, Modi referred to Yogi Adityanath as an energetic, dedicated and popular chief minister, and said that previous governments used to protect mafia, but now the Yogi government is carrying out a campaign to clear the state of mafia and people are saying ''farq saaf hai'' (difference is clear).